Star Wars Arcade

-Star Wars is a 1993 action space simulation arcade game developed and published by Sega.
+Star Wars is a 1994 action space simulation arcade game developed and published by Sega.
 The game is based on the original Star Wars trilogy.
 Combining elements of A New Hope and Return of the Jedi, the game has players pilot a Rebel starship and battle against the forces of the Empire.
 Sega developed Star Wars for their Model 1 system, the same arcade hardware that powered Virtua Fighter and Virtua Racing.
 Like those two titles, the graphics in Star Wars are rendered entirely using polygons.
 The game was given a home port under the name Star Wars Arcade, as an exclusive for the 32X's launch in 1994.

-Sega followed up the release of Star Wars Arcade with Star Wars Trilogy Arcade and Star Wars: Racer Arcade, as well as a Star Wars pinball game.
+Sega followed up the release of Star Wars with Star Wars Trilogy Arcade and Star Wars: Racer Arcade, as well as a Star Wars pinball game.

 Gameplay

 The gameplay is similar to that of Atari's 1983 Star Wars arcade game.
 Players pilot an X-wing or a Y-wing in first- or third-person perspective and battle Imperial forces.

 The game has three levels which include intercepting TIE fighters in an asteroid field, destroying a Super Star Destroyer and making an assault run on a Death Star.
 The arcade cabinet allows two people to play, with one serving as pilot and the other as gunner.